jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ### Non Runners
 I found 'non-runners' on the Ladbrokes website.
 A lot of the time these do have odds, but I would need to verify what the requirements are.
 I have created code to filter them out.
 This is signposted and can be removed or adapted to add a flag to the output data structure as I would assume that the consumers of the API might need the non-runners' odds but also have it flagged that they are non-runners.

-###  Output Validation
-I would talk to the end users of the API and find out further requirements for the odds types and output structure required.
-For example, do they need odds in a specific format (2/1 or 2:1)?
-I would then use Zod or similar to validate the output structure and write code to transform data into the required format with unit tests on the transform.

 ### Logging
 I implemented basic JSON logging that can be used easily by log ingestion services.
 I would audit the logging and check what we can improve and if we are missing any important logs if I had more time and I was implementing for production however.